What we do:

 Current Focus Areas

-We award general operating support, capacity building, project specific program support, challenge/matching grant, capital support, seed grants (grassroots), within each of our grantmaking interest areas.
-We like to think innovatively in ways to impact our causes.
+We give general operating support, capacity building, project specific program support, challenge/matching grant, capital support, seed grants (grassroots), within each of our grantmaking interest areas.
+We like to think innovatively across causes for greater impact and continually learning.
 (See list below).

-Native American Indians: We predominantly focus on children and youth education, and cultural sustainability through arts, language, and educational opportunities.
-However, we are open to other ways of supporting Native people in healing of peace & justice.
+Native American Indians: Focusing on children and youth education, and cultural sustainability through language, arts, and education while also supporting healing, peace, and justice for Native communities.

 We like to work with not-for-profits who collaborate with others creating greater impact for each Sparacio cause.
 We predominantly focus in geographic areas related to John Sparacio and our board members, as well as international areas related to our specific causes.

-We currently only fund not-for-profit, charitable 501(c)(3) organizations doing work that aligns with our Mission and Sparacio causes.
+We currently only fund not-for-profit, charitable 501(c)(3) organizations doing work that aligns with Sparacio causes.

 We have a very strong preference for making grants to grass-roots, small, and mid-sized organizations.